kiwipower/nutkin/README.md

 expect("Nutkin").toBe(aSquirrel())
 //or
 expect("Nutkin").is(aSquirrel())
+//or
+expect("Old Brown").not.toBe(aSquirrel())
 ```

-All matchers can be used with the .not prefix with no extra work (apart from possibly customising the failure message).
+Note that all matchers can be used with the .not prefix with no extra work (apart from possibly customising the failure message).